 Although it is strictly illegal and can lead to severe punishments, cannabis cultivation and consumption is still popular in many countries in South Asia.
 There are some groups lobbying to legalize or at least decriminalize cannabis, but authorities of this region of Asia have not shown much leniency for their local cannabis cultures.
 Still, many tourists who visit India, Thailand or Cambodia are keen on seeking out wild jungle cannabis, the legendary strains of the Himalayas, or to take part in the ceremonies and local customs that involve cannabis.

 FIND YOUR CULTURE, SHOP FOR YOUR CANNABIS ONLINE AT HAUTE HEALTH

 When we’re asked to define “cannabis culture”, we always want to preface our answer by reiterating that it means many different things, to many different people.
 Whether you smoke weed because it’s fun, you need it just to go about your day, or you are exploring yourself and your place in the universe, cannabis can be a force for positivity in your life.
 The next time you visit a cannabis culture dispensary, try to really appreciate what makes that place tick.
 Is it the trippy works of art?
 The flashy pipes and bongs?
 The groovy music playing in the background?
 Or maybe what makes your local cannabis culture shop a truly unique and special place for you is the people involved?
 Weed culture can be unique to each person, but it is spectacular to behold as a whole.
-Celebrate your cannabis culture, and connect with your fellow stoners, and keep upholding the peace, love, health & happiness tenets of marijuana wherever you go.
+Celebrate your cannabis culture, and connect with your fellow stoners, and keep upholding the peace, love, health benefits & happiness tenets of marijuana wherever you go.